 The upstairs interior is one huge, high-ceilinged bedroom.
 From the large (super-comfortable) double bed you look round an imaginatively decorated room, with coloured leaded glass windows, wide mirrors, candelabra and an antique, usable bathtub which sits on feet in its own corner.
 It supplements an en-suite bathroom.
 From the bed you can also watch a large flat screen TV and DVD.

 Doors open to small balcony on the narrow street which already starts to back onto countryside.
-There’s a balcony table and chairs here for four people.
+There’s a balcony table and chairs here.
 Bear in mind there’s no sea view: the harbour is only a harpoon’s throw away, but you’re down a side street and there’s another house opposite.

 It’s a village house, so you’re not invisible to neighbours, but it is very quiet here.
 Close by is the waterfront, and both free parking and a supermarket are a short walk away.